Specialist Non-Core Additional Services

 A counselling service is available following a suitability assessment by one of the counsellors.
 Please make an appointment with one of the GPs if you feel you may benefit from counselling.

-The practice offers additional services including osteopathy, massage therapy, homeopathy, acupuncture and Herbal Medicine.
+The practice offers additional services including osteopathy and Herbal Medicine.
 Suitability is assessed by the appropriate therapist following a GP referral.

 More information about these approaches is available on request.